Packing Peanuts Are Not Recyclable

 Take Them to a Mail Store

-Some mailing stores will accept packing peanuts and other packing materials for drop-off.
-However, it depends on policies and current supply, so call ahead to ask.
+Some mail stores will accept packing peanuts and other packing materials for reuse.
+It depends on policies and current supply, so call ahead to ask.